 My career has always been molded by what I wanted to do in life and the priorities that I had at different junctures of my life.
 My family members have been the main driving force behind me and they have done everything that they could have, to help me excel in life.
 They have been that rock that never let me fall down.
 Their sacrifice has made me reach where I have, irrespective of the challenges that life threw at us.

 What have been the high points in your career?

 I started my career under very challenging circumstances.
 The very fact that I made a career for myself is an achievement in itself.

-I am in the field of Learning and development (HR) for the last 13 years and it gives me a great opportunity to look into the professional and personal development needs of people in the corporate world.
-I have had the opportunity to work, learn and grow with reputed corporates like Reliance Infocomm, Bharti Airtel, Aircel and Benetton India where I have headed the function of L&D at various levels.
+I am in the field of Learning and Development (HR) for the last 13 years and it gives me a great opportunity to look into the professional and personal development needs of people in the corporate world.
+I have had the opportunity to work, learn and grow with reputed corporates like Reliance Infocomm, Bharti Airtel, Aircel, and Benetton India where I have headed the function of L&D at various levels.
 I have been one of the founding members of the world-class training Academy that we set up at Aircel in 2010.
 I have won several awards for work done in the area of Values & Culture and Corporate Governance in the corporate sector

 I am an Engineering graduate with MBA in Marketing.
-Having done my schooling from Presentation Convent High School, Srinagar, I went to Pune University for my further studies.
+Having done my schooling at Presentation Convent High School, Srinagar, I went to Pune University for my further studies.
 I also have a professional certification in Human Resources from the prestigious institute, Society for Human Resource Management (SHRM).
-I was the first girl from my family to go to a professional college.
+I was the first girl in my family to go to a professional college.
 The credit goes wholly to my progressive parents who wanted me to be independent and have a career.